bright/new-www/content/blog/unleashing-creativity-the-career-journey-of-łukasz-an-ios-developer.md

 ## I know you love cooking Italian.
 What’s your secret recipe for pizza dough?

 I thrive on chaos in the kitchen!
 While most cooks carefully measure ingredients and follow exact proportions, I like to experiment with different ratios and rising times.
-So, my secret ingredient is chaos.
+So, **my secret ingredient is chaos**.

-So you can’t replicate your dough, even if it turns out perfect?
+## So you can’t replicate your dough, even if it turns out perfect?

 Yes, that’s the downside!
-But it also adds an extra fun factor because I get to keep experimenting and surprising myself with the results.
+But it also adds an extra fun factor because **I get to keep experimenting and surprising myself** with the results.